BrockDSL/Change_Detection_Analysis_Remote_Sensing/README.md

 Click on the left view and generate a subset for St. Catharines by following the same procedure you used to subset Niagara boundary shapefile from the stacked images.

+For the select input choose 1987 Unsupervised> for the input ROIs choose the Scheduled Municipal Structure shp.> and save as 1987 St. Catharines

+Now uncheck the Scheduled Municipal Structure shp. and the 1987 Unsupervised image> right click the 1987 St. Catharines and select Zoom to Layer Extent.

+Repeat the same procedure for the right view (i.e. for the 2002 image)

+For the select input choose 2002 Unsupervised> for the input ROIs choose the Scheduled Municipal Structure shp.> and save as 2002 St. Catharines

+Now uncheck the Scheduled Municipal Structure shp. and the 2002 Unsupervised image> right click the 1987 St. Catharines image and select Zoom to Layer Extent.

 ### Conclusion

 Content